Due Dates/Tuition Deadlines:

 Short term deferment:

 Any claim for refund, other that those indicated above, must be made in writing before the close of the term in which the claim originated.
 Exceptions to the refund schedule may be made by Business Services in those cases where circumstances exist which are beyond the control of the student.
 In no case will a refund exception be made more than one term beyond the term in which the claim originated.
-Refund policy examples are available in the Business Office.
+Refund policy examples are available in Accounting & Business Services.
 Any refunds will be used to repay unpaid amounts due the University before any money is forwarded to the student.
 Note: Western Oregon University reserves the right to change refund dates and/or percentages without notice.

 Western Oregon University is “…responsible for exercising diligence in collecting accounts and notes receivable.”
 Actions that may be taken to meet that requirement include but are not limited to: